 In light of our recent article, "The World of Play" by Executive Performance Coach Sanah Singh Tomar, we decided to look at how play can be integrated into the work place.

-One of the teams at Hewlett Packard decided to hold their next meeting in a pod on the London Eye.
-They booked a pod, turned up and completed the agenda by the time the eye at completed its cycle.
+One of the teams at Hewlett Packard decided to hold their next meeting on the London Eye.
+They booked a pod, turned up, and completed the agenda by the time the Eye had completed its cycle.

-And yet often in our profit driven, time stressed, on-line, mobiled-up world we seem to have polarised work and play, and demonised one or other of them.
+So said Brian Sutton-Smith, a dean at the University of Pennsylvania.
+And yet, often in our profit-driven, time poor, online, mobiled-up world, we seem to have polarised work and play, and demonised one or the other.

-It is ‘Serious play’ which generates in people;
+It is serious play which generates in people:

 It is these attributes that businesses need in these times.

 It’s important to address the unconscious prejudices that many of us might harbour about “play”.
 Play is not idle, wasteful or frivolous.
 It is not infantile, nor immature.
 It is not David Brent in The Office doing a wacky impression of Kermit.
 Nor is it “having fun because the management told us we had to.”